PokeFlip/ClientSide/README.md

 **Models:**
 GameBoard:
   - startgame
-    - GET request to server.
-Server queries pokemon table in PokeFlip database.
-SELECT poke_image FROM pokemon WHERE type=INSERT_TYPE.
-Then randomly select 5 pokes from the data returned.
+    - Select 5 random pokemon from Card.All
     - from 5 pokes returned, createCardObj then app.card.toHtml
   - endgame
     - GET request to server.
 Server queries pokemon API for pokedex entries on pokemon.